db4rr/soapconf23/slides.md

 ### What sort of questions do we actually answer?

-* How are people accessing my documentation?
+* How are people accessing my documentation? <!-- .element: class="fragment" -->
-* Which pages are visited the most frequently?
+* Which pages are visited the most frequently? <!-- .element: class="fragment" -->
-* What's more popular between online docs and downloading a deliverable?
+* What's more popular between online docs and downloading a deliverable? <!-- .element: class="fragment" -->
-* Are customers using search to get into my deliverable?
+* Are customers using search to get into my deliverable? <!-- .element: class="fragment" -->
-* How long does it take for the first download from a customer?
+* How long does it take for the first download from a customer? <!-- .element: class="fragment" -->
-* And more!
+  ..and more! <!-- .element: class="fragment" -->

 Note:
 JAKUB - From our Tech Writers we get the most interest around navigation flows and documentation pages popularity.